antoniosarosi/dotfiles/README.md

 Open it with *rofi*, arrange your screens however you want, and then you can save that layout, which will basically give you a shell script with the exact *xrandr* command that you need.
-Save that script, but don't click *apply* just yet.
+Save that script, but don't click "apply" just yet.

 For a multi-monitor system, it's recommended to create an instance of a